 In addition, leaders must crack down on local corruption.
 They must find ways to improve the environmental impact of industrialization.
 Leaders have embarked on an ambitious nuclear and alternative energy program to reduce reliance on dirty coal and imported oil.
 China signed the Paris Climate Accord.
 All of these measures are part of China's economic reform.

-China Avoided the Great Recession
+How China Avoided the Great Recession

 During the financial crisis of 2008, China pledged 4 trillion yuan, about $580 billion, to stimulate its economy to avoid the recession.
 The funds represented 20 percent of China's annual economic output.
-It went towards low-rent housing, infrastructure in rural areas, and construction of roads, railways, and airports.
+It went toward low-rent housing, infrastructure in rural areas, and construction of roads, railways, and airports.

 China also increased tax deductions for machinery, saving businesses 120 billion yuan.
 China raised both subsidies and grain prices for farmers, as well as allowances for low-income urban dwellers.
 Its central bank also dropped interest rates three times in two months.